krakjoe/stat/README.md

 Notes:

-  - the absence`location` and `symbol` signifies that the executor is not currently executing
+  - the absence of `location` and `symbol` signifies that the executor is not currently executing
   - the presence of `location` and absence of `symbol` signifies that the executor is currently executing in a file
   - the absence of `location` and presence of `symbol` signifies that the executor is currently executing internal code